 - No cryptocurrency payment option

 EXTRA LAYER OF PRIVACY:IPVanish’s well-encrypted connections to their self-owned and -operated servers, and their unlimited simultaneous connections allowance, make the provider a great option for privacy-minded users with plenty of devices.
-7-day money-back guarantee.
+30-day money-back guarantee.

 Read my full review of IPVanish.